Legalized abortion and crime effect: 2001 Donohue and Levitt study

 Steven Levitt of the University of Chicago and John Donohue of Yale University revived discussion of this claim with their 2001 paper "The Impact of Legalized Abortion on Crime".
 Donohue and Levitt point to the fact that males aged 18 to 24 are most likely to commit crimes.
 Data indicates that crime in the United States started to decline in 1992.
 Donohue and Levitt suggest that the absence of unwanted children, following legalization in 1973, led to a reduction in crime 18 years later, starting in 1992 and dropping sharply in 1995.
 These would have been the peak crime-committing years of the unborn children.

-According to Donohue and Levitt, states that had abortion legalized earlier should have the earliest reductions in crime.
-Donohue and Levitt's study indicates that this indeed has happened: Alaska, California, Hawaii, New York, Oregon and Washington experienced steeper drops in crime, and had legalized abortion before Roe v.
-Wade.
-Further, states with a high abortion rate have experienced a greater reduction in crime, when corrected for factors like average income.
+According to Donohue and Levitt, states that had legalized abortion before Roe v.
+Wade (Alaska, California, Hawaii, New York, Oregon, and Washington), also had earlier reductions in crime.
+Further, states with a high abortion rate experienced a greater reduction in crime, when corrected for factors like average income.
 Finally, studies in Canada and Australia claim to have established a correlation between legalized abortion and overall crime reduction.